nodejs/TSC/WORKING_GROUPS.md

 Responsibilities include:
 * Define and maintain security policies and procedures for:
   * the core Node.js project
-  * other projects maintained by the Node.js Foundation technical group
+  * other projects maintained by the Node.js Technical Steering Committee (TSC).
 * Work with the Node Security Platform to bring community vulnerability data into the foundation as a shared asset.
 * Ensure the vulnerability data is updated in an efficient and timely manner.
 For example, ensuring there